-The Student Handbook will attempt to answer some of the most commonly asked questions about Hostos.
-While you may not read The Handbook from cover to cover, it can serve as a quick point of information and help you navigate some of the college services and functions.
+The Student Handbook answers some of the most commonly asked questions about Hostos and serves as a quick guide offering information about college services and functions.
 We hope that you will be able to find answers to your questions and encourage you to check the online version of the Student Handbook where you will find links that will take you to the comprehensive pages.

-MESSAGE FROM THE VICE PRESIDENT FOR STUDENT DEVELOPMENT AND ENROLLMENT MANAGEMENT
+MESSAGE FROM THE VICE PRESIDENT of STUDENT DEVELOPMENT AND ENROLLMENT MANAGEMENT